liip-lausanne/coding-standards/docs/tools/README.md

 Older projects use Vagrant through [Drifter](https://github.com/liip/drifter).
 It has a [webpack role](https://liip-drifter.readthedocs.io/en/latest/roles/webpack.html) you can enable to automatically set it up.

+Each project must provide a setup guide on how to get started.

 ## Styleguide Starterkit

 The [Styleguide Starterkit](https://github.com/liip/styleguide-starterkit) is a boilerplate to scaffold new styleguides using Fractal preconfigured with webpack.

-## Storybook Starterkit
+## Storybook Starterkit (WIP)

 The [Storybook Starterkit](https://github.com/liip/storybook-starterkit) is another boilerplate to scaffold new styleguides but using Storybook.

 ## Kanbasu

-[Kanbasu](https://kanbasu.liip.ch/) is our open-source Sass framework that we use on almost all projects.
-It serves as a set of common components and helpers to build interfaces.
+[Kanbasu](https://kanbasu.liip.ch/) was our open-source framework that we used on almost all projects.
+It’s a set of common components and helpers to build interfaces written in Sass and following the BEM syntax.
+It is deprecated and we do not use it for new projects.

 ## Tailwind

-[Tailwind](https://tailwindcss.com/) is an alternate CSS framework we use on some projects, when the utility-first approach makes more sense.
+[Tailwind](https://tailwindcss.com/) is currently our go-to CSS framework.

 ## Vue CLI